takeshape/takeshape-starter-api-indexing-auth0-shopify/README.md

 2. Create an Auth0 application by going to the `Applications` page under the `Applications` tab on the left.

-   - Choose to create a `Single Page Application`.
+   - Choose to create a `Single Page Web Application`.
    - Skip the `Quick Start`, and go directly to the `Settings`.
    - Take note of your `domain`, you'll need it later.
 It typically looks like this: `dev-by9w1mxg.us.auth0.com`.
    - Scroll down, and fill in the following fields: